 Math, Music, Physics and Art

 Aged 18, Galileo stumbled into a mathematics lecture, changing his life, and the course of scientific history.
-Mathematics seemed so much more interesting than medicine, he thought, and it also seemed to have a crucial role in understanding and explaining our world.
+Mathematics seemed so much more interesting than medicine, he thought, and it also seemed to play a crucial role in understanding and explaining our world.

 Galileo had recently become fascinated by the movement of pendulums, noting that if the length of the string was constant, it didn’t matter how hard you swung it, the pendulum always moved to-and-fro at the same rate.

 The musician in him recognized a principle similar to his lute.
 It didn’t matter how hard you hit a lute string, it would always play the same note; but if you changed the length of the string you could you change the musical note.
 And likewise a pendulum would change the rate at which it swung to and fro only if you changed the length of the string.